-Transportation is provided to the disabled and Elderly who have no other means of transportation, and are a priority for services.
-Requests can be made by calling Transportation Hot-line at 231-534-7222 and made 72 hours in advance.
+Transportation is provided to GTB Members who are disabled and Elderly who have no other means of transportation, and are a priority for services.
+Requests can be made by calling Transportation Hot-line at (231) 534-7222 and made 72 hours in advance.
 Please leave your name, phone number, appointment date-time-location with a detailed message.
 Our Transporter will contact you regarding your transportation request.